buzzerbeater/ST3131/Project/README.md

 ## ST3131 Project

 The program code folder hosts our source codes of the project.
 The output folder contains the SAS output by executing our source code.
-The following is our plots of the project.
+The followings are our plots of the project.

 #### Correlation Matrix